 Resistance bands have a very unique physical property known as variable elastic potential.
 This means that the more you stretch the band, the more resistance that is applied.

-Many people have a first assumption that resistance bands are meant for weaker or injured people and have no real value in the sports where athletes, who are considerably bigger and stronger, require more aggressive means of improving their strength and quickness.
+Many people have a first assumption that resistance bands have no real value in sports where athletes who are considerably bigger and stronger require more aggressive means of improving their strength.

-There are many advantages to including some form of resistance band training into your existing workouts.
+There are many advantages to resistance band training.
 One of them has to do with the positioning of the exercise.

-However, the light weight resistance bands make potentially vulnerable positions worry free when it comes to concerns about injury or the ability to adequately exercise in that position.
+In addition, the lightweight resistance bands make potentially vulnerable positions worry free when it comes to concerns about injury or the ability to adequately exercise in some positions.

 Most athletes tend to carry-over the same strategy with weight training and apply it to resistance band training — they tend to perform repetitions with the bands.

-The problem with using the bands this way is that when you start an exercise, athletes muscles are typically at their weakest position.
+The problem with using the bands with repetitions is that when you start an exercise, athletes muscles are typically at their weakest position.
 This is also where an un-stretched band has the weakest resistance.
-As the repetition motion begins, an athletes muscles move into a stronger position, the band stretches and more resistance is created.
+As the repetition motion begins, an athlete’s muscle moves into a stronger position, the band stretches and more resistance is created.

-There is nothing terribly wrong with this however by using the bands this traditional way you tend to only exercise the latter half of the muscle’s range of motion.
+By using the bands this traditional way, with repetitions, you tend to only exercise the latter half of the muscle’s range of motion.

 Perhaps the biggest advantage to using the resistance band with an isometric training strategy has to do with improving your speed and quickness.